elkar-ai/elkar-a2a/README.md

 The Python package provides a simple implementation of the A2A protocol for building and connecting AI agents.
 It includes:
 - Full A2A protocol implementation
 - Task-oriented.
-Built to focus on running tasks, not the infrastructure.
+Built to focus on running tasks, not the infrastructure
 - Built-in and simplified task management with queue and store
 - Support for streaming responses
 - Custom authentication via `RequestContext`